Gold Key Comics: Later years

 In the late 1970s, the distribution of comic books on spinners and racks at newsstands, drug stores, and supermarkets continued, but Western Publishing also sold packages of three comics in a plastic bag to toy and department stores, gas stations, airports, and bus/train stations, "as well as other outlets that weren't conducive to conventional comic racks".
 The newsstand comics were returnable; the dealer could return unsold copies to the distributor for a refund, but the bagged comics were not.
 To discourage unscrupulous dealers from opening the plastic bags and returning the nonreturnable issues, Western published the newsstand versions under the Gold Key Comics label, and put the Whitman Comics logo on the bagged versions, although otherwise the issues were identical.

-Western, at one point, also distributed bagged comics from its rival DC Comics under the Whitman logo.
+Western, at one point, also distributed bagged comics from its rival DC Comics under the Whitman logo, as well as that of Marvel Comics, with its diamond (before the direct market even arrived).
 Former DC Comics executive Paul Levitz stated, "[The] Western program was enormous — even well into the 1970s, they were taking very large numbers of DC titles for distribution (I recall 50,000+ copies offhand)."

 In 1979, Western ceased to be an independent company when Mattel Inc. purchased the company.
 The new management stopped selling returnable comics at newsstands, preferring the nonreturnable bagged comics sold at toy stores.